 Correct: [As figure of Noah is placed on the board] "Noah did just as God told him to do.
 Every day he preached to the people [as figures of people are added] ...

-Here is an example: On Monday show Jesus and the little lost lamb.
-On Tues. have Jesus, the lamb, and add additional lambs he left behind to hunt for the one, etc.
+Here is an example: On Monday, place Jesus and the lost lamb on the board.
+On Tuesday, add additional lambs to depict the 99 that Jesus left behind while searching for the one.

 7. Don't stand in front of the flannel board.

-9. My grandma never told a Bible story to children without the Bible in her lap.
-I would suggest having the Bible open and if you need the manual, lay it on top of the Bible.
-Remind the children that the story comes directly from God's word.
+9. My grandma never told a Bible story to children without a Bible in her lap.
+I recommend keeping the Bible open with the Interactive Bible Script placed on top.
+Remind the children that the true story comes directly from God's word.

 Some suggestions taken from the Betty Luken's Teacher's Manual.
 Thank you Aunt C for additional ideas.